Honors & Study Abroad

 Honors Seminars Abroad

-The Honors Program is pleased to offer its own innovative study abroad opportunities.
-The Honors Seminars Abroad allow students to explore a new and exciting part of the world for three weeks in May while earning six academic credits and fulfilling the Honors seminar requirement.
+Designed by the JMU Honors Program, the Honors Seminars Abroad allow students to explore a new and exciting part of the world for three weeks in May while earning six academic credits and fulfilling the Honors seminar requirement.
 The program begins with regular meetings in the spring semester during which students get to know each other and the instructors and prepare the groundwork for the upcoming experience through readings, films, and lectures.
 Once abroad, the seminars combine daily classwork with field trips and events.
 Students have ample free time to explore their surroundings.
 Seminars Abroad are affordable and need-based assistance is available.
 Registration is handled through the Office of International Programs.

 - Open to first- and second-year Track I and Track II Honors students